stagedml/pylightnix/docs/Reference.md

                    Optional[List[RRef]]]
 ```

-Matchers are user-defined Python functions with fixed signature.
-They serve
+Matchers are user-defined Python functions with the fixed signature.
+They
-two purposes:
+serve two purposes:
-1. Decide whether to launch a new realization or re-use existing
+1. Decide whether to launch a new realization or re-use the results of
-realizations.
+realizations completed earlier.
-2. Filter a matched subset of a realization groups out of the set of
+2. Filter a subset of a realizations to depend on out of the set of
 available realizations.

 Matchers answer 'yes' to the first question by returning None.
 Non-none value
-specifies the matched set of groups.
+specifies the matched set of realizations.

-Matcher invariants are:
+The Matcher's invariants are:

 - Matcher outputs should only depend on the immutable realizations passed to
 them as inputs.
 Matchers should avoid having side-effects.